IBM/paxapi/source/includes/customreportapi.md

 # Custom Report API function

 Custom Report API functions can be used to interact with Custom Report worksheets.
-The Custom Report functions that are exposed through the IBM® Cognos® automation objects are:
+The Custom Report functions that are exposed through the IBM® Cognos® automation objects are :

 ## Create (Custom Report)